thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 servletContext.getResourceAsStream("/WEB-INF/templates/product/list.html")
 ```

-Optionally, the amount of time that a parsed template living in cache will be
+Optionally, the amount of time that a parsed template can live in the cache is
-considered valid can be configured at the Template Resolver by means of the _cacheTTLMs_
+configured at the Template Resolver by means of the _cacheTTLMs_ property:
-property:

 ```java
 templateResolver.setCacheTTLMs(3600000L);
 ```

-Of course, a template can be expelled from cache before that TTL is reached if
+A template can still be expelled from cache before that TTL is reached if the
-the max cache size is reached and it is the oldest entry currently cached.
+max cache size is reached and it is the oldest entry currently cached.

 > Cache behaviour and sizes can be defined by the user by implementing the `ICacheManager`
-> interface or simply modifying the `StandardCacheManager` object set to manage
+> interface or by modifying the `StandardCacheManager` object to manage the
-> caches by default.
+> default cache.

-We will learn more about template resolvers later.
-Now let's have a look at the
+There is much more to learn about template resolvers, but for not let's have a
-creation of our Template Engine object.
+look at the creation of our Template Engine object.

 ### The Template Engine